 (d) such other records as are prescribed.

-(2) An organisation shall file with the Registrar once in each year, at such time as is prescribed, a copy of the records required to be kept under subsection (1)(b) and a record of the number of members in the organisation, certified by statutory declaration by the Secretary or other prescribed officer of the organisation to be a correct statement of the information contained therein.
+(2) An organisation must file with the Registrar once in each year, at such time as is prescribed, a copy of the records required to be kept under subsection (1)(b) and a record of the number of members in the organisation, certified by statutory declaration by the Secretary or other prescribed officer of the organisation to be a correct statement of the information contained in the records.

-(3) An organisation shall file with the Registrar in such manner and within such time as is prescribed notification of changes in the holding of offices.
+(3) An organisation must file with the Registrar in such manner and within such time as is prescribed notification of changes in the holding of offices.

 [(4), (5) deleted]

-(6) All documents filed with the Registrar pursuant to this section and section 65 shall be made available for inspection at the office of the Registrar as prescribed.
+(6) All documents filed with the Registrar pursuant to this section and section 65 must be made available for inspection at the office of the Registrar as prescribed.

-(7) The register of members of an organisation shall be made available by the organisation for inspection by such persons as are authorised by the Registrar, at such times as are appointed by him, at the office of the organisation.
+(7) The register of members of an organisation must be made available by the organisation for inspection by such persons as are authorised by the Registrar, at such times as are appointed by the Registrar, at the office of the organisation.

 [Section 63 amended: No. 94 of 1984 s.
 39, 65 and 66; No. 79 of 1995 s.
-5.]
+5; No. 30 of 2021 s.
+76(2), 77(13) and 78(7).]

 64. Membership register, Registrar may direct rectification of etc.

-(1) Where it appears to the Registrar that the register of members of an organisation is not being maintained in such a form and manner as to provide, for the purpose of the conduct of a ballot or election pursuant to this Act, a convenient form of the accurate particulars of the membership of the organisation, he may direct the organisation to make such rectifications in the register and such changes in the form or manner in which the register is being maintained, as he considers necessary for that purpose.
+(1) Where it appears to the Registrar that the register of members of an organisation is not being maintained in such a form and manner as to provide, for the purpose of the conduct of a ballot or election pursuant to this Act, a convenient form of the accurate particulars of the membership of the organisation, the Registrar may direct the organisation to make such rectifications in the register and such changes in the form or manner in which the register is being maintained, as the Registrar considers necessary for that purpose.

-(2) An organisation to which a direction is given under subsection (1) shall comply therewith.
+(2) An organisation to which a direction is given under subsection (1) must comply with the direction.

 (3) A certificate from the Registrar stating that a person specified in the certificate was at a time so specified a member or officer of an organisation so specified is, in all courts and proceedings, evidence of the facts so stated.

 [Section 64 amended: No. 94 of 1984 s.
-65 and 66.]
+65 and 66; No. 30 of 2021 s.
+76(2), 77(10) and 78(7).]

 64A.
 Resigning from an organisation